Topics

 User Onboarding:

-User onboarding introduces new users to a website or application and helps them get started.
-A well-designed user onboarding experience guides users through the site or application, allowing them to understand how to use it and providing them with the information they need to get started.
+User onboarding helps new users get started by introducing them to a website or application.
+Users are guided through the website or application, making it easier for them to understand how to use it and giving them the information they need to get started.
+This is known as a well-designed user onboarding experience..

 Error Handling: